-Airy, Summer-ish, guitar-based and with a very strong and pacy story-telling like vocals, Best Impression is already a WtMM favourite, because of the whole sonority that feels like a train of good-taste.
-And the subtle variations intercalated by the heavy instrumentals and the background synths hits every single alert mark for a modern standout.
+Airy, Summer-ish, guitar-based, and with a very strong and pacy story-telling like vocals, Best Impression is already a WtMM favorite, because of the whole sonority that feels like a train of good-taste.
+And the subtle variations intercalated by the heavy instrumentals and the background synths hit every single alert mark for a modern standout.

 The track is taken out of his new 5-track EP to be released soon (this August) and which comes out as an homage synth pop of the 80s (and you will feel it when you hear those strong synths across the track – and all over the intro).
-The song is premiere with a video from Australian director Mark Petrasso, who also build a video to reflect the type of video technology that was most used around the 80s.
+The song is premiere with a video from director Siobhán Cox, who also build a video to reflect the type of video technology that was most used around the 80s.
 A stagger.

 In Simon words the track talks about insecurity that each and everyone of us can feel on a daily-basis:

 “I liked the idea of doing a stomping pop song about insecurity, and I think it’s an insecurity that a lot of people feel, in the sense that they do what they feel a normal person would do in any given situation but never quite convince themselves.”

 More songs like this can be found at our weekly updated Spotify playlist: